CleitonAmbrosio/Rossmann-Stores-Sales-Forecast/README.md

 ML modeling pipeline is complete, with the model already at production, furnishing predictions through a Telegram bot.
 The deployment scripts are included in the last section of the .ipynb file.

-Final polishing of the notebook and organization of the repository are currently being carried out, with the proper documentation also being done.
+Organization of the repository are currently being carried out, as well as the writing of a proper README.

 ## Next steps

-After the final touches on the notebook and in the structure of this repository, this README will be updated with a very informative report on the project.
+In the next few days, this README shall be updated with a very informative report on the project.